|

 marginal plates.

-These are usually well hidden under stones and are rarely seen.
+These are usually well hidden among and under rocks and stones and often overlooked.

 Young cushion stars are sometimes mistaken